seyoung4179/CCTVPrivacy/README.md

+### Acknowledgements
+This work was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT)(RS-2024-00451909).

 # 🎥 CCTVPrivacy
 CCTVPrivacy protects personal identity in CCTV footage through **face swapping**,
 replacing original faces with **synthetic ones** while keeping scenes visually realistic.